The Ultimate Guide To Buying Pallets

 - Remanufactured Pallets – pallets that are built by reusing board components (used lumber) to build a new pallet configuration.

 - Combo Pallets – pallets that are a combination of used and recycled pallets, with some deck boards made of new lumber.

-Used pallets are a great option, as they are environmentally-friendly and help reduce your company's carbon footprint.
-Additionally, the production of used pallets is not affected by supply or lumber shortages, so your company will always be able to find a supplier for your order.
+Used pallets are a great option, as they are environmentally friendly and help reduce your company’s carbon footprint.
 Price is another factor to consider when choosing between new and used pallets.
+In general, a pallet’s purchasing price could raise, so having the option to buy used instead of new pallets can save you money and stress.
 Used pallets will always be cheaper than new pallets of a similar design; however, the prices of each particular type of used pallet will vary depending on the specifics of the pallets.

 Pallets can be built in any custom size, but there is also a list of standard sizes that suit the needs of most buyers.
 A standard pallet can hold approximately 4,600 pounds.
 The most common dimensions are:

 - 48″×40″ (this is the most common size)